xiaozhouzhoua/My-Stars/README.md

 *   [Livinglist/Hacki](https://github.com/Livinglist/Hacki) - A Hacker News client.

-*   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ in real-time.
+*   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.

 *   [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - High speed downloader that supports all platforms.